-Have you heard workout partners or other gym buddies tell you to focus on your core training?
-They’re talking about the inner muscles that make up the abdominal region, hips, and lower back.
-Most people focus their attention on the muscles that are more visible and easy to train, such as biceps, pecs, and back, while the most important muscles that act as our foundation are often overlooked.
-So what is core training, or, better yet, core stability, and what types of stability ball core exercises can you perform to improve your core?
+Have you heard other gym buddies emphasize the importance of core training?
+They’re talking about the inner muscles that make up the abdominal region, hips and lower back.
+Most people focus their attention on the muscles that are more visible and easy to train, such as biceps, pecs and back, while the most important muscles that act as our foundation are often overlooked.
+So what is core training, or, better yet, core stability and what types of stability ball core exercises can you perform to improve your core?

 In other words, a strong core makes for a strong body, so how do you train this essential group of muscles?
 One of the best tools is a stability ball.

 WHAT IS A STABILITY BALL?

 No, that big round bounce ball in the gym isn’t for fun and games.
 It’s actually called a stability ball!
 Once used as a tool for rehabilitation, stability balls have now become a hot item to use for core and stability training.
 While it may not seem challenging at first glance, stability ball core exercises challenge several different muscle groups at once, providing a killer workout you’ll definitely feel in the morning.